 When Telstra launched the second-generation version of its popular Telstra TV streaming box, we said that it was “a brilliant evolution of the popular original”.
 And it was a pretty major upgrade from the first entry in the series, too – adding a live TV tuner, universal search, support for 4K output with HEVC video for smoother Netflix streaming, and much more.

-A bit over a year later, Telstra has upgraded the Telstra TV once again – though this time, the differences are going to be far less obvious to the end user, with just a couple of obvious new features joining the ones already on the second-generation model – enough to distinguish this new box from its already very capable predecessor.
+A bit over a year later, Telstra upgraded the Telstra TV once again – though this time, the differences are going to be far less obvious to the end user, with just a couple of obvious new features joining the ones already on the second-generation model – enough to distinguish this box from its already very capable predecessor.

 Make no mistake, this one’s a fairly hefty upgrade, at least on a technical level.
 Based – as always – on a device made by US company Roku and then customised especially for Telstra, the Telstra TV 3 upgrades the base hardware to a more powerful version that should, for users, result in faster and smoother operation, especially when loading and navigating within apps.